ayaegashi/279R-HW2/README.md

 * Clone this repository to your machine or download a zip file of the code.

-* Open your terminal and change directories into flutter-todolist (the main directory for this project).
+* Open your terminal and change directories into 279R-HW2-main (the main directory for this project).
 In your terminal, run "flutter run".

 ## Reflection